 IAS Courses

 IAST 290 Immigration Politics According to the UN Charter of Fundamental Rights, one has a fundamental right to leave one's country of origin (1948, Article 13), yet there is no corresponding right to enter another country.
 This seminar considers the consequence of this tension with attention to normative questions of who should be allowed entry to and citizenship within (other) states and explores the empirical complexities that inform and result from these judgments.
 This course does NOT satisfy the Shared Passages Sophomore Seminar requirement.
+Open to Sophomore IAST majors only.

 IAST 593 Senior Integrated Project Each program or department sets its own requirements for Senior Integrated Projects done in that department, including the range of acceptable projects, the required background of students doing projects, the format of the SIP, and the expected scope and depth of projects.
 See the Kalamazoo Curriculum -> Senior Integrated Project section of the Academic Catalog for more details.
 Permission of department and SIP supervisor required.